-90.0 - 92.0 Maximum practice time is 1 hour.
+- 90.0 92.0 Maximum practice time is 1 hour.
 For Football: no protective equipment may be worn during practice, and there may be no conditioning activities.
-For All Sports: There must be 20 minutes of rest breaks distributed throughout the hour of practice.

-Over 92.0 No outdoor workouts.
+For All Sports: There must be 20 minutes of rest breaks distributed throughout the hour of practice. - Over 92.0 No outdoor workouts.
 Delay practice until a cooler WBGT level is reached.

-(c) Practices are defined as: the period of time that a participant engages in a coach-supervised, schoolapproved sport or conditioning-related activity.
+(d) Practices are defined as: the period of time that a participant engages in a coach-supervised, school approved sport or conditioning-related activity.
 Practices are timed from the time the players report to the practice or workout area until players leave that area.
 If a practice is interrupted for a weather-related reason, the "clock" on that practice will stop and will begin again when the practice resumes.

-(d) Conditioning activities include such things as weight training, wind-sprints, timed runs for distance, etc., and may be a part of the practice time or included in "voluntary workouts."
+(e) Conditioning activities include such things as weight training, wind-sprints, timed runs for distance, etc., and may be a part of the practice time or included in "voluntary workouts."
+Conditioning activities are not permitted to be used as punishment.

-(e) A walk-through is not a part of the practice time regulation, and may last no longer than one hour.
+(f) A walk-through is not a part of the practice time regulation, and may last no longer than one hour.
 This activity may not include conditioning activities or contact drills.
 No protective equipment may be worn during a walk-through, and no full-speed drills may be held.

-(f) Rest breaks may not be combined with any other type of activity and players must be given unlimited access to hydration.
-These breaks must be held in a "cool zone" where players are out of direct sunlight. (g) When the WBGT reading is over 86, ice towels and spray bottles filled with ice water should be available at the "cool zone" to aid the cooling process AND cold immersion tubs must be available for the benefit of any player showing early signs of heat illness.
+(g) Rest breaks may not be combined with any other type of activity and players must be given unlimited access to hydration.
+These breaks must be held in a "cool zone" where players are out of direct sunlight. (h) When the WBGT reading is over 86, ice towels and spray bottles filled with ice water should be available at the "cool zone" to aid the cooling process AND cold immersion tubs must be available for the benefit of any player showing early signs of heat illness.
 In the event of a serious EHI, the principle of "Cool First, Transport Second" should be utilized and implemented by the first medical provider onsite until cooling is completed (core temperature of 103 or less).